deloschang/timely-mobile-mirror/README.md

 Introduction
 -----------

-Android project for Timely, a smart app to help people use their time efficiently
+Android project for Timely, a Google Now for college students.

 Build
 -----
 Requires ant builder, and the Android Base SDK.
-All .jar add-ons go in libs/
+All .jar add-ons go in libs/ All dependencies are found in libs/.
+Change your filepath accordingly.

 Build using
 ```